tq-systems/meta-tq/doc/README.TQMa8XxS.md

 ## Known Issues

-* LPDDR4
-  * LPDDR4 calibration may fail with low temperatures, results in system stalls
 * CAN
   * CAN FD is not automatically configured (systemd limitation)
 * USB
   * Port USB3 (X3 on MB-SMARC-2) is host only.
 Do not plugin an USB 3.0 Micro B plug.
-  * USB host ports support only USB 2.0 (HW limitation)

 ## Artifacts